amauricoder/42_Push_Swap/README.md

 If you want to test the program like this, check the [push_swap visualizer](https://github.com/o-reo/push_swap_visualizer).

 ## Bonus
-The bonus requires the creation of a program that reproduces the behaviour of the checker.
+The bonus requires the creation of a program that reproduces the behaviour of the checker,but not 100% equally.
 The checker is a program that is given by the 42 school to check if the numbers are sorted.

 ## Bonus Usage
 1. On your terminal, clone the repository